-Riverside County Public Health Department - DOPH collects Emergency Department ILI activity data from the Center for Disease Control's Early Notification of Community-based Epidemics (ESSENCE) system as part of the National Syndromic Surveillance Program (NSSP).
-As of November 2018, 14 of 17 Riverside County hospitals are participating in ESSENCE.
-The graphs below provide a comparison between Riverside County's EMS ILI responses and Emergency Department (ED) ILI visits for the current year compared to the previous year.
+Riverside County Public Health Department - DOPH collects Emergency Department ILI activity data from the Center for Disease Control's (CDC's) Early Notification of Community-based Epidemics (ESSENCE) system as part of the National Syndromic Surveillance Program (NSSP).
+As of November 2018, 14 of 17 Riverside County hospitals participate in ESSENCE.
+The graph below provides a comparison between Riverside County's EMS ILI responses and Emergency Department (ED) ILI visits for the current year compared to the previous year.

-The graph below adopts CDC methodology in evaluating EMS and ED ILI volume as a percentage of their respective total volume.
+EMS ILI responses and ED ILI visits as a percentage of their respective total volume (adapted from CDC methodology)